 Use of home as office expenses

 Pension contributions made by an employer on behalf of its employees are an allowable expense.
-If you would like to discuss setting up an employers pension scheme through your limited company please contact our sister company ClearSky Financial Services* on 0330 3327140.

 The cost of an annual staff function can be claimed through your company.
 This should be supported by receipts and it is important that the receipts for this expense do not exceed £150 per employee.